janahmedprg/Senior-Design-CapitalOne/README.md

    macro avg       0.60      0.77      0.64    555719
 weighted avg       1.00      0.99      0.99    555719
 ```
-Once we deploy our model, then on the **Amazon SageMaker**&#8594;**Training**&#8594;**Training jobs** dashboard
+Once I deploy my model, then on the **Amazon SageMaker**&#8594;**Training**&#8594;**Training jobs** dashboard
-we can see our completed training job as in Figure 2.
+I can see my completed training job as in Figure 2.

 ![Figure2](img/trainJob.png)
 *Figure 2: Amazon SageMaker Training jobs dashboard.*

-We can also see our deployed model on the **Amazon SageMaker**&#8594;**Inference**&#8594;**Endpoints** dashboard as in Figure 3.
+I can also see my deployed model on the **Amazon SageMaker**&#8594;**Inference**&#8594;**Endpoints** dashboard as in Figure 3.

 ![Figure 3](img/enpoint.png)
 *Figure 3: Amazon SageMaker Endpoint dashboard.*

 ## Securing the Endpoint Architecture
-To secure our ML endpoint we decided to follow the best practices
+To secure my ML endpoint I decided to follow the best practices
 mentioned in the
 [Security in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/security.html)
 developer guide.
-We built the architecture shown
+I built the architecture shown
 in Figure 4.
 The reasons of having this type of architecture
 is that the endpoint of the ML model can only be accessed
 by an AWS account that has appropriate permissions and by the
 Lambda Function.
 To allow other users to infer the model
-we add an API Gateway that triggers the API.
+I add an API Gateway that triggers the API.
 As a first
-security measure we require the API to have a key.
+security measure I require the API to have a key.
 Therefore,
 only users with both the link and the key are allowed to
 infer the model.
 Having only an API key doesn't prevent
 from DDoS attacks or other kinds of malicious attacks.
-This is why we use AWS Shield to protect our API from some of
+This is why I use AWS Shield to protect my API from some of
 the most common attacks.
 Features that AWS Shield offer are:

 - **Agile protection against web attacks:** AWS WAF rule propagation and updates take just under a minute, enabling for fast reaction when under an attack or when security issues arise.
 WAF supports hundreds of rules that can inspect any part of the web request with minimal latency impact to incoming traffic.
-- **Improved web traffic visibility:** AWS WAF gives near real-time visibility into our web traffic, which we can use to create new rules or alerts in Amazon CloudWatch.
+- **Improved web traffic visibility:** AWS WAF gives near real-time visibility into my web traffic, which I can use to create new rules or alerts in Amazon CloudWatch.
 In addition, AWS WAF offers comprehensive logging, allowing us to capture each inspected web request’s full header data for use in security automation, analytics, or auditing.
-- **Save time with managed rules:** With managed Rules for AWS WAF, we can quickly get started and protect our API against common threats.
+- **Save time with managed rules:** With managed Rules for AWS WAF, I can quickly get started and protect my API against common threats.
 Managed Rules are updated automatically and are available from AWS or AWS Marketplace sellers.
 - **Ease of deployment and maintenance:** AWS WAF is easy to deploy and protects application(s) deployed on either Amazon CloudFront, the Application Load Balancer, or Amazon API Gateway.
 There is no additional software to deploy, DNS configuration, or SSL/TLS certificate to manage.

 In [Testing the AWS Shield](#testing-the-aws-shield) section
-we show examples of these features tested later in this document.
+I show examples of these features tested later in this document.

 ![Figure 4](img/architecture.png)
 *Figure 4: Endpoint Architecture.*